 Most people start using opioids because a doctor prescribes them after an injury, surgery, or for chronic pain conditions.
 These medications are very effective at blocking pain signals in the body, which is why doctors rely on them for patients dealing with serious discomfort.
 Some people also use opioids that weren’t prescribed to them, either to manage pain they can’t afford to treat medically or because someone they know offered them the medication.

 Opioids create feelings of intense pleasure and calm that some people find appealing.
 The drugs trigger a flood of feel-good chemicals in the brain, producing a “high” that can temporarily make worries disappear.
-This powerful effect is what makes opioids so dangerous—people may continue using them just to chase that feeling, even after their original pain is gone.
 Whether someone starts with a legitimate prescription or uses opioids recreationally, the risk of developing an addiction is real and can happen faster than most people expect.

 Types Of Opioids